 - Infections of the chest wound

-- Memory loss or troubles with thinking clearly, which often improve within six to 12 months
+- Memory loss or trouble thinking clearly, which often improves within six to 12 months

 - Kidney problems